-The main contributions of this paper are (i) a detailed examination of the ways that the topological and temporal qualities of peer-to-peer systems can introduce bias and (ii)an in-depth exploration of the applicability of a sampling technique called the Metropolized Random Walk with Backtracking (MRWB), representing a variation of the Metropolis-Hastings method [8,14,28].
-Our study indicates that MRWB results in nearly unbiased samples under a wide variety of commonly encountered peer-to-peer network conditions.
-The technique assumes that the P2P system provides some mechanism to query a peer for a list of its neighbors: a capability provided by most widely deployed P2P systems.
-We also
+The main contributions of this paper are (i) a detailed examination of the ways that the topological and temporal qualities of peer-to-peer systems (e.g., churn [5]) can introduce bias, (ii) an in-depth exploration of the applicability of a sampling technique called the Metropolized Random Walk with Backtracking (MRWB), representing a variation of the Metropolis-Hastings method [6]-[8], and (iii) an implementation of the MRWB algorithm into a tool called ion-sampler.
+While sampling techniques based on the original Metropolis-Hastings method have been considered earlier (e.g., see Awan et al. [9] and Bar-Yossef and Gurevich [10]), we show that in the context of unstructured P2P systems, our modification of the basic Metropolis-Hastings method results in nearly unbiased samples under a wide variety of commonly encountered peer-to-peer network conditions.